wp-plugins/events-manager-extended/readme.txt

 * Improvement: when the setting "Max number of spaces to book" is empty, it is now ignored
 * Bugfix: attributes weren't taken into account for the new email formats pending, cancelled, denied
 * Bugfix: the filtering threw an error when selecting multiple items
+* Bugfix: price can be a decimal number as well